 Streaming audio is incredibly convenient.
-Through video channels and private podcasting, employees can listen to training material when and where they want, which is great for those who are always on-the-go or in different time zones.
+Through video channels and private podcasting, employees can listen to corporate training material when and where they want, which is great for those who are always on-the-go or in different time zones.
 Employees can download, listen offline, stream easily in low bandwidth situations, or re-listen as many times as needed to fully understand the material.
 And perhaps what's most exciting is that an audio-only recorded message frees the listener up to multi-task, so you can reach them when they're doing other things, or what is commonly referred to as "windshield time."
 By engaging your employees on their own schedule, listening to corporate material will become less of a chore and more of a helpful learning opportunity.

 Also, with uStudio’s enterprise-secure solution, audio and video podcasts can be restricted by location, department, seniority and more.
 One training lesson might be best for only one subset or sales team of your organization.
 With audience segmentation, employers can make sure they are providing the most targeted and useful training content for their workers.

 Private podcasts promote group collaboration and allow employees to download, like and share a podcast episode with their fellow co-workers.
 Get your employees more excited about their training material by letting them be a part of your strategy, including asking them to submit topic suggestions or questions for an episode host.
 You could even ask internal champions to host their own episode and share real-life scenarios that they’ve experienced on the sales floor that could benefit others.
 Not only can you add video testimonials as part of the curriculum, but you can also drive interaction post-viewing and embed links in the podcast episode description to downloadable examples or videos for additional learning.
 Also, the best video platforms have an interactive layer that you can use to let eLearners work together, immersed in a stream of social discussions, encouragement, and guidance.